SlowerPhoton/DES-Arduino/README.md

 </p>

 <p>
-User can control the application by interacting with the main menu using buttons on his LCD display.
+User can control the application by interacting with the main menu using buttons on the LCD display.
 </p>

 <h1> Enigma cipher for Arduino </h1>